chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ## Policy Conversion

 After upgrading, we recommend that you reconstitute your v1 policies as v2 policies.
-Once this policy conversation is done, delete the old legacy v1 policies and you will have an up-to-date system.
+Once this policy conversion is done, delete the old legacy v1 policies and you will have an up-to-date system.

 To delete a legacy policy, open the menu on any custom policy, which is located at the end of the policy row, and select **Delete Policy** from the menu.
 You will not have this option for Chef-managed policies.